 Starting from the parking area, descend gradually at first until reaching the western rim of Haleakala crater and the terminus of the Supply Trail

 .
 Continue straight at the intersection where endless tight switchbacks cut down the steep cliff with significant change in elevation.
-From here you'll see a huge opening in the crater wall where it was blown out (Ko'olau Gap).
+From here you'll see a huge valley to the north (Ko'olau Gap).
 Expect loose lava rock, shrubby vegetation and little shade.
 Next up is an rugged cliff with spectacular views of the valley and coastline way below.

 When you reach the crater floor, enjoy a brief respite on level ground before climbing again to the Holua Cabin.
 Overnight stays at the cabin and campground require a permit but there is a pit toilet available.
 The cabin is situated among native shrubs which have colonized the lava flows.
 Keep an eye out for the nearly extinct Hawaiian petrel in this area.

-Continue across the caldera over sandy, rolling terrain that generally climbs towards the multicolored cinder cones in the distance.
+Continue across the crater floor over sandy, rolling terrain that generally climbs towards the multicolored cinder cones in the distance.
 Along the way, you'll intersect with the Silversword Loop

 .
 This worthwhile detour does not add any real mileage, so you might as well visit this concentration of rare silversword plants.
 After rejoining the main Halemau'u Trail, crest a ridge and traverse an impressively barren, black stretch of newer lava.
 The trail surface is deeper sand/dirt and slow going.
 Other highlights along the route include the Bottomless Pit and Pele's Paint Pot- an ashy, technicolor landscape created by the minerals found in the lava.